jorendorff/git-ignorance/ignorance.md

 This stuff only seems to be stored in `.git/config` under `[remote "origin"]`, so I don't immediately see a way to do it via `git`.
-May be something that `hub` does for you or accessible via the web UI.
+It may be accessible via some github API.

 > What is `git pull --ff`?